Horizontally Scaling for User Volume with Distributed Caching

 The certificate’s distinguished name (DN) must appear in the certificate’s subject field.

 The full location of the configuration’s private key file, specified as either an absolute or relative path.

 The algorithm used to generate the private key, where valid options are DSA and RSA.

 Select Enter new password when you are creating an ECP TLS configuration, so you can enter and confirm the password for the private key associated with the certificate.

 Those communications protocols that the configuration considers valid; TLSv1.1, and TLSv1.2 are enabled by default.

 The set of ciphersuites used to protect communications between the client and the server.
 Typically you can leave this at the default setting.

 Once you complete the form, click Save.

-An application server must be authorized on a data server before it can connect using SSL/TLS.
+An application server must be authorized on a data server before it can connect using TLS.